Answer a few simple questions to make your document in minutes

 If you own property in the state of New York, you can create a New York Eviction Notice to inform a renter of upcoming legal action if they continue to owe past-due rent, fail to adhere to the agreed-upon terms of the rental contract that they signed, or do not leave the property as requested.
 As a result of creating this notice, you can exercise your rights, while giving your tenant time to resolve the issue before a specified deadline.
 With that in mind, in some instances, there isn't any resolution, and going to court is inevitable.
 Suited for all residential property types, this Eviction Notice for New York can be used by landlords with tenants in Rochester, Buffalo, New York City, and in all other cities throughout the Empire State.

 In general, yes, and you can make a New York Eviction Notice (more specifically called a 14-Day Notice to Quit [Demand for Rent]) to begin the process.
 However, due to the pandemic, there are a few limitations and special protections in place for tenants who have not been able to pay rent.
 While the federal ban on eviction has been struck down, the state and municipal governments in New York have the authority to maintain their own restrictions for residential evictions.
-Stay up to date with the most recent developments for New York or consult a lawyer, if you are uncertain.
+Stay up to date with the consult a lawyer, if you are uncertain.

 If you would like to remove tenants from your New York rental property, you must always provide them with a Notice of Eviction.
 Here are a few situations in which you may need one: